melissafeeney/melissafeeney/README.md

 - 👋 Hi, I’m @melissafeeney
-- 👀 I’m interested in all things data science, including NLP, deep learning, and transfer learning
+- 👀 I’m interested in all things data science, especially NLP/NLU, deep learning, and transfer learning
 - 👩🏻‍💻 I work in customer analytics and data science for Calvin Klein in NYC
-- 🌱 I’m also a data science/quant methods graduate student at Columbia University in NYC
+- 🌱 I recently earned my graduate degree in data science/quant methods from Columbia University in NYC

 <!---
 melissafeeney/melissafeeney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.